mayme2410/HealthCare/README.md

 # HealthCare
-The Health Care Management System
-This Project works like online clinic system.
+This is the online health care system project.